Chat with us, powered by LiveChat

 Private Charters:

 • All tours booked with an agent may result in an additional fee.
-You will be advised to contact your booking agent if you need to cancel your tour.
+If you need to cancel your tour, you should contact your booking agent.

 What about luggage limits?

 Pack only your bare essentials.
-Due to limited space and strict road laws limiting gross weight of vehicles, you are required to limit your luggage to one small to medium sized soft bag or backpack (max 10 kg’s) and a small daypack, which can be carried inside the vehicle.
+Due to limited space and strict road laws limiting vehicle gross weight, you are required to limit your luggage to one small to medium-sized soft bag or backpack (max 10 kg) and a small daypack, which can be carried inside the vehicle.
 Extra luggage can usually be stored at your hotel.

 Are meals included in my tour?

-On most days, breakfast, lunch and dinner will be included.
-Your leader will prepare most of the meals whilst on tour but you will have the opportunity to assist with daily activities such as setting up camp, helping prepare meals and clearing dishes.
-None of this is difficult however many hands make light work and any assistance provided to crew is always much appreciated.
-Most people agree that this type of activity helps you feel like less of a tourist and more of an explorer.
+On most days, breakfast, lunch, and dinner will be included.
+Your leader will prepare most of the meals while you are on tour, but you will have the opportunity to assist with daily activities such as setting up camp, helping prepare meals, and clearing dishes.
+None of this is difficult; however, many hands make light work, and any assistance provided to the crew is always much appreciated.
+Most people agree that this activity helps you feel less of a tourist and more of an explorer.

-Please budget for approximately AUD 100.00 for additional meals and expenses while on your trip which may include ice-creams, souvenirs or the purchase of a refreshing ale for the evenings campfire.
-If purchasing alcohol we recommend buying it in Darwin for better price and variety.
+Please budget for approximately AUD 100.00 for additional meals and expenses while on your trip.
+These may include ice cream, souvenirs, or the purchase of a refreshing ale for the evening’s campfire.
+If purchasing alcohol, we recommend buying it in Darwin for a better price and variety.
 There is a drinks esky provided on the vehicle.
-Our suggestion is based on past traveller feedback but you may choose to spend more or less.
+Our suggestion is based on past traveller feedback, but you may choose to spend more or less.

 I have special dietary needs - are you able to cater for me?

-Passengers with special meal requirements must ensure they or their travel agent inform Territory Expeditions of this at the time of booking.
-Food for the trip is purchased prior to commencement and special requirements cannot be catered for after departing.
-Vegetarians, Celiac or those with any special meal requirements may need to provide additional assistance to the leader for meal preparation.
+Passengers with special meal requirements must ensure they or their travel agent inform Territory Expeditions of this when booking.
+Food for the trip is purchased prior to commencement, and special requirements cannot be accommodated after departing.
+Vegetarians, celiacs, or those with any special meal requirements may need to provide additional assistance to the leader in meal preparation.

 What type of accommodation will I get?

 These are the different types of accommodation Territory Expeditions offers.
-This will be indicated for each tour and for each night.
+The type indicated will be for each tour and for each night.

 Permanent Safari Tent (twin share with shared facilities)